Reading Time: 3 minutes

 In my international travels as a government bureaucrat, I visited many embassies and was surprised that almost every Canadian Embassy and Consulate was filled with French-speaking diplomats.
 In most embassies, the diplomatic offices were short of Canadians who could speak the local language.
 This means that Korean or Arabic Canadians were not employed as diplomats.
 Instead, the embassies needed to rely on local staff to fill positions that should be reserved for Canadians due to confidentiality and security issues.

 Canada needs to adopt a policy to recruit and train diplomatic personnel who can speak, read, and write in other languages (such as the U.S. and the UK).
 As well, Canada should consider delivering services in other languages.
-For example, if a local population has more than four percent of people whose first language is not English, the federal government should consider providing services in that language.
+For example, if a local population has more than four per cent of people whose first language is not English, the federal government should consider providing services in that language.

 These two policies would open opportunities for our immigrant populations and would do more than provide lip service to our aspirations to be a multicultural country.